sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 If an error is detected during the parsing of the _lattice_, the code will output an error message and terminate.
 Errors can include invalid keys, incorrect number of lattice definition lines, or incorrect number of keys on a definition line.

-Note that zellij does not require that the unit cell keys be numeric; the following example shows a different method for specifying the same lattice definiton file as the previous example:
+Note that zellij does not require that the unit cell keys be numeric; the following example shows a different method for specifying the same lattice definition file as the previous example:

 ```
 BEGIN_DICTIONARY